 Q. How do I submit data?

 A. To submit data, you will need to access the MCDB Portal at www.mcdbportal.com.
-Contact SSS by email at mcdbportal@s-3.com to receive an administrative account.
+Contact DLH by email at mcdbportal@dlhcorp.com to receive an administrative account.
 From there, you can log into the MCDB Portal and access the MCDB Portal User Guide under the tab “Documents.”
 This will provide a comprehensive guide to the various features of the MCDB Portal.
 Please see Appendix E for further instructions on submission requirements.

 Q. What is a source system?